Keema Kaleji Recipe (Mutton Mince And Liver Curry)

 You can also freeze it for up to 3 months.
 Thaw, reheat, and serve.

-Other Indian Non Vegetarian Curry Recipes We Recommend
+Other Indian Non-Vegetarian Curry Recipes We Recommend

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Pinterest, and Instagram for all of the latest updates.

-Keema Kaleji Recipe
+Keema Kaleji Recipe (Mutton Mince And Liver Curry)

 Ingredients